Accommodation frequently asked questions

 You certainly can – LJMU Open Days are a great way of viewing student accommodation, as well as finding out about all the other great things LJMU has to offer.
 If you visit us during an Open Day you will be able to visit a typical flat and study bedroom in as many of the accommodation sites as you wish.

 Once you are offered a place at the University, you will be invited to an Applicant Day which offers a further opportunity to visit student accommodation (please note that a few courses do not hold Applicant Days).
-Another way to visit accommodation at LJMU is as part of a Campus Tour.

 I have seen information about other student accommodation in Liverpool that is not listed on your website, can I book it?

-How do I request accommodation?
+How and when do I request accommodation?

 What happens after I submit my accommodation request?